makers-for-life/makair/README.md

 3. Medical-grade plastic should be used to produce ventilators, and any kind of grease or adhesive chemicals must be avoided in the respirator.
 The ventilators should be produced in a [cleanroom](https://en.wikipedia.org/wiki/Cleanroom) as to avoid dust & germ contaminations.

 4. The pneumatic circuit should be thoroughly tested for leaks and its ability to withstand elevated positive air pressure.
 Joints should be used where relevant, and medical-grade flexible pipes should be used between components.

+5. While the MakAir respirators produced on-site in France were validated by a medical & engineering board, you should independantly seek validation of the MakAir respirators that you produce; as your assembly methods or parts may vary with ours.

 _MakAir and Makers For Life should not be held resposible — at any time, for harm caused to human life (eg. lung damage or loss of life).
 By building your own MakAir, you are held responsible for its safety validations & use._